populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 <details>
   <summary>click to see answer</summary>

-	There are 29 samples and 46 673 SNPs before filtering, and 29 samples and 29 314 after fitlering.
+	There are 29 samples and 46,673 SNPs before filtering, and 29 samples and 29,314 after filtering.
-	Therefore, there were 46673 - 29314 = 17359 with missing data (we have filtered SNPs with any missing data).
+	Therefore, there were 46,673 - 29,314 = 17,359 with missing data (we have filtered SNPs with any missing data).

 </details>